Engine–generator: Photovoltaics

+Output type

 Three phase

 There are only a few portable three-phase generator models available in the US.
 Most of the portable units available are single-phase generators and most of the three-phase generators manufactured are large industrial type generators.
 In other countries where three-phase power is more common in households, portable generators are available from a few kW and upwards.

-Inverter Generator
+Inverter generator

 Small portable generators may use an inverter.
 Inverter models can run at slower RPMs to generate the power that is necessary, thus reducing the noise of the engine and making it more fuel-efficient.
-Inverter generators are best to power sensitive electronic devices such as computers and lights that use a ballast, as they have a low Total Harmonic Distortion.
+Inverter generators are best to power sensitive electronic devices such as computers and lights that use a ballast, as they have a low total harmonic distortion.

 Since the load on the electric generator causes the speed of the engine to fall, this has an adverse effect on the frequency and voltage of the electrical output.
 By using an electronic inverter to produce the required AC output, its voltage and frequency can be stable over the power range of the generator.

 Another advantage is that the generated electric power from the engine-driven generator can be a polyphase output at a higher frequency and at a waveform more suitable for rectification to produce the DC to feed the inverter.
 This reduces the weight and size of the unit.

-A typical modern inverter–generator produces 3kVA and weighs ~ 26 kg making it convenient for handling by one person.
+A typical modern inverter–generator produces 3kVA and weighs c.
+26 kg making it convenient for handling by one person.

+Size

 Mid-size stationary engine–generator

 The mid-size stationary engine–generator pictured here is a 100 kVA set which produces 415 V at around 110 A. It is powered by a 6.7-liter turbocharged Perkins Phaser 1000 Series engine, and consumes approximately 27 liters of fuel an hour, on a 400-liter tank.
 Diesel engines in the UK can run on red diesel and rotate at 1,500 or 3,000 rpm.
 This produces power at 50 Hz, which is the frequency used in Europe.
-In areas where the frequency is 60 Hz (United States), generators rotate at 1,800 rpm or another divisor of 3600.
+In regions where the frequency is 60 Hz such as in North America, generators rotate at 1,800 rpm or another divisor of 3600.
 Diesel engine–generator sets operated at their peak efficiency point can produce between 3 and 4 kilowatt hours of electrical energy for each liter of diesel fuel consumed, with lower efficiency at partial loads.